-The linear relationship between TT and TDB is implemented in the SOFA routines TTTDB and TDBTT.
-These routines require a user-supplied TDB-TT value, and the user is free to choose whichever model or tabulation suits the application in hand.
-The SOFA routine DTDB provides one such model, and is accurate to a few nanoseconds; see Section 4.3.4 for more information.
+The linear relationship between TT and TDB is implemented in the SOFA routines iau_TTTDB and iau_TDBTT.
+These require a user-supplied TDB-TT value, and the user is free to choose whichever model or tabulation suits the application in hand.
+The SOFA routine iau_DTDB provides one such model, and is accurate to a few nanoseconds; see Section 4.3.4 for more information.